Skip to main content Skip to navigation

 The transition to open banking has introduced an environment where transactions occur at unprecedented speeds, making real-time transaction monitoring a critical component of financial crime prevention.

 Traditional post-transaction analysis methods are no longer sufficient.
-Instead, FIs must invest in systems that can analyze transactions as they happen, enabling immediate detection and response.
+Instead, financial institutions (FIs) must invest in systems that can analyze transactions as they happen, enabling immediate detection and response.
 Key strategies for enhancing real-time monitoring include:

-• By analyzing transaction patterns, spending habits, and historical data, firms can develop a comprehensive profile of typical customer behavior.
-This allows them to spot anomalies like unusually large transfers or atypical spending patterns that may signal fraud or other financial crime.
+• Behavioral profiling: By analyzing transaction patterns and spending habits, firms can develop a comprehensive profile of typical customer behavior.
+This allows them to spot anomalies that may signal fraud or other financial crime.

-• Integrating various financial systems, such as accounting ledgers and crime detection tools, enables data cross-referencing, providing a holistic view that enhances the accuracy and effectiveness of monitoring efforts.
+• System integration: Integrating various financial systems, such as crime detection tools and accounting ledgers, enables data cross-referencing, providing a holistic view that enhances the accuracy and effectiveness of monitoring efforts.

-• Regularly reviewing and updating risk profiles is essential to adapt to changes in customer behavior and emerging threats, ensuring monitoring systems stay ahead of new financial crime tactics.
+• Dynamic risk assessment: Regularly reviewing and updating risk profiles is essential to adapt to changes in customer behavior and emerging threats.

 2. Choose the right technology providers

-Institutions should seek out technology solutions that can identify such modern threats and are adaptable to their specific needs.
+FIs should seek out technology solutions that can identify such modern threats and are adaptable to their specific needs.
 This includes customization options that align with unique risk profiles, business models, and regulatory requirements.
-Agile and flexible technology is crucial as it allows for tailored approaches to financial crime prevention, addressing the particular challenges that each institution faces.
+Agile and flexible technology is crucial as it allows for tailored approaches to financial crime prevention.

 You don’t want to rely on a one-size-fits-all approach.
 Think about your specific risk profiles, your business models, and regulatory requirements.
 How can that technology be customized to fit what you need and what you’re looking for?

 Scalability is another critical factor.
-As FIs grow and their transaction volumes increase, the technology they rely on must be able to scale accordingly.
-This helps to ensure the institution’s defenses remain robust, even as the complexity of its financial operations expands.
-Continuous monitoring and real-time reporting capabilities are also essential, enabling firms to quickly identify and respond to suspicious activities and comply with regulatory expectations.
+As FIs grow, the technology they rely on must scale to handle the volume and complexity of transactions.
+Continuous monitoring and real-time reporting capabilities are also essential, enabling firms to quickly identify suspicious activities and comply with evolving regulatory expectations.

 Managing financial crime risk in a world of open banking